Signal Formation in Various Detectors: Examples

+In this case, after time $T$, the capacitor-detector remains charged at voltage $v(T)$.
 In the general case, with no approximations, we give the solution of Eq. \eqref{eq:mmsr-p1-18} for the above cylindrical detector case.
-The result, under the initial condition $v(0)=0$ and $RC_{ \textrm{d}}=\tau_{ \textrm{d}}$, yields
+The result, with the initial condition $v(0)=0$ and with $RC_{ \textrm{d}}=\tau_{ \textrm{d}}$, yields

 where $E_1(x) = \int_x^{ \infty} e^{-t}/t \, \mathrm{d}t $ is the exponential integral.
-In Figure \ref{fig:mmsr-1-5} we see an indicative signal (potential) waveform of a cylindrical detector, $v(t)$, corresponds to a positive point charge (ions) of one type moving radially, before being collected.
+In Figure \ref{fig:mmsr-1-5} we see an indicative signal (potential) waveform of a cylindrical detector, $v(t)$, which corresponds to a positive point charge (ions) of one type moving radially, before being collected.
+After time $T$, capacitor $C_\textrm{d}$ discharges through resistor $R$.

-\subsection{Signals in a micromegas detector}
+\subsection{Signals in a Micromegas detector}